EgorGrib/PastebinSender/README.md

 1. Select the code which you want to share and send to Pastebin.com
 2. Use the keyboard shortcut "Ctrl + \\" to send the code and get the link.

+## Getting started
+Go to the [release page](https://github.com/EgorGrib/PastebinSender/releases) to download the jar file.<br/>
+Add the plugin from IntelliJ IDEA using "Install Plugin from Disk..." button in settings>Plugins.

 ## Difficulties that I faced
 When I was developing this plugin, I created too many pastes and I no longer have the ability to create new ones.
 It turns out there is a limit of only 10 pastes in 24 hours.